aaronparker/aaronparker.github.io/_posts/2006-09-09-windows-vista-101-how-to-leave-uac-on.md

   * Right click the Command Prompt icon and choose 'Run as administrator'.
 This is the long way that requires an extra click; or
   * Modify a shortcut for the command prompt so that it will always launch as an Administrator.

-This will result in a Command Prompt window with the text &#8220;Administrator&#8221; in the title bar.
-Using the second option is easy, just open the properties of the Command Prompt shortcut, click Advanced and place a tick in the checkbox labelled &#8220;Run as administrator&#8221;.
+This will result in a Command Prompt window with the text "Administrator" in the title bar.
+Using the second option is easy, just open the properties of the Command Prompt shortcut, click Advanced and place a tick in the checkbox labelled "Run as administrator".
 Click on the screenshots below to see the shortcut properties and the resulting Command Prompt in more detail:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.93.RunAsAdministrator.PNG" />
 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.94.AdministratorCommandPrompt.PNG" />